MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_notes.md

 ## Lecture 1 - Motivation and intro to CERN

-## Lecture 2 - Introduction to Data Analysis
+## Lecture 2 - Introduction to Data Analysis (Python Basics installing, syntax, variables, data types)

 - Interactive game with age - converting data to information.
 Clean and not-clean data.